BhorisDhanjal/MathsRevisionCheatSheets/README.md

 I have stored here a few Mathematics Revision Cheat Sheets I've made on LaTeX.

 The topics included are:
-1. Introductory Group Theory
+1. Group Theory
-2. Introductory Ring and Field Theory
+2. Ring and Field Theory
-3. Introductory Complex Analysis
+3. Complex Analysis
-4. Introductory Galois Theory
+4. Galois Theory

-A sheet on Measure Theory is in progress.
+5. Measure Theory

 I've stopped updating the Category Theory sheet as I've not had the time to study it recently but I may pick up on it in the future.

 You are free to use and share these sheets.